InfinioPlus/NoLAn/README.md

 ##Introduction

-Started as a project in Hackathon by koding.com with <a href="https://github.com/GhostAlgorithm">Jorge Gomez</a>
+Started as a project in Hackathon by koding.com by <a href="https://github.com/GhostAlgorithm">Jorge Gomez</a> and <a href="https://github.com/royalharsh">Harsh Vardhan</a>
-Any questions ?
-Mail me : harshvd95@gmail.com